Jonathan-Eyler-Werve/floodgate/README.md

 Unwanted content online takes many forms.
 This tool allows users to suppress content based on rules they set, mitigating some of the harm caused by...

 - Background-noise hostility from people on the web, such as that routinely sent to women and people of color.
-- Specific triggers which could be helpful public discourse, but unwanted to some people, some times; such as trauma survivors muting triggers.
+- Specific triggers which could be helpful public discourse, but unwanted to some people sometimes, such as trauma survivors muting triggers.
 - People undergoing pile-on harassment, who need to communicate to gather support or just exist online.

 ## How it might work